How to start a business in Ghana (PART ONE)

 Don’t dread this step.
 It’s easy to see a business plan as a long, boring outlined detail of your business.
 It shouldn’t be that way.
 Your business plan serves as a guide.

 It gives you a fair idea of where your business is going and how it will cope when faced with threats.

 Here is sample information that you should provide in your business plan:

 - Executive summary

-It should include your mission and vision statement, company information, financial information, products or services, growth analysis and summary of future plans.
+This section should highlight the strengths of your plan.
+It should include your mission and vision statement, company information, and financial information.
+Also, products or services, growth analysis, and summary of plans.